joedissmeyer/elastic-stack-examples/README.md

 # Elastic Stack Examples

-Various examples for working with the Elastic Stack (formerly ELK).
+This is a collection of various examples for working with the Elastic Stack (formerly ELK).

 # References